DMVis/DMVis/documentation/utils/ClassNameFormat.md

 # ClassNameFormat

 The `ClassNameFormat` function is a small, but necessary utility function that formats a string into a valid class name.
-This is useful when you want to use a string as a class name in your Svelte components that may contain spaces or special characters.
+This is useful when using a string as a class name in your Svelte components that may contain spaces or special characters.

 ### Table of Contents